Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

 - A random series of synchronised sound & light buttons get presented to the user.

-- The user is required to input a sequence of synchronised audio & light buttons correctly which can be done by either pressing the according button with a cursor on laptop/desktop devices, a finger/thumb on smaller devices or by pressing the an individual letter on a keyboard which corresponds to a specific illuminated synchronised audio & light button.
+- The user is required to input a sequence of synchronised audio & light buttons correctly which can be done by either pressing the according button with a cursor on laptop/desktop devices, a finger/thumb on smaller devices or by pressing an individual letter on a keyboard which corresponds to a specific illuminated synchronised audio & light button.
 Additionally, upon valid input by the user, the same series of synchronised sound & bright buttons is replayed but with an additional step.

 - Users will hear a sound that corresponds to an individual button whenever a pattern of synchronised audio & light controls play.

-- If a user inputs the wrong pattern field, a notification by a specific sound accompanied text message which appears in the 'score tracker' display, after which point the series of synchronised audio & light buttons will play again to remind the user the sequence so they may try again.
+- If a user inputs the wrong pattern field, a notification by a specific sound accompanied with a text message will appear in the 'score tracker' display, after which point the series of synchronised audio & light buttons will play again to remind the user the of sequence so they may try again.

 - The user can see how many steps are in the current sequence of synchronised audio & light buttons to be selected.